rtmy/linux1_extern/README.md

 * no writing if no file exists
 * no ls if no dir
 * makefile update
-* exception return to server mechanism
+* mechanism for exception return to server
 * free space determinator, df -ah
+* cp -r

 ## Known bugs
 * ls for empty dir -> gets Killed — check emptiness